NandhiniKumar12/ElectricVehicle-distribution-Analysis/README.md

 ## Project Overview

-This project analyzes electric vehicle (EV) data to explore trends, insights, and implications for the adoption of electric vehicles across different regions in the  Washington, United States.
+This project analyzes electric vehicle (EV) data to explore trends, insights, and implications for the adoption of electric vehicles across different counties  in Washington,United States.
 The dataset encompasses various attributes related to electric vehicles, including their specifications, registration details, and eligibility for clean fuel programs.

+## Objectives

+The main objectives of this project are:

+1. **Trend Analysis**: Investigate the trends in electric vehicle registrations over the years.
+2. **Geographical Insights**: Analyze how electric vehicle adoption varies by region, including urban vs. rural comparisons.
+3. **Pricing Analysis**: Examine the relationship between electric range and base MSRP across different makes and models.
+4. **Policy Recommendations**: Provide insights that can inform policy-making related to sustainable transportation initiatives.

+## Tools and Technologies

+### Tools and Techniques

+This analysis is carried out using the following tools:
+- **Tableau**: For data manipulation, analysis, and visualization.

 ## Dataset Description